3.20 Provisions

 B) Interest Rate Risk - The plan exposes the Company to the risk of decrease in interest rates.
 A decrease in interest rate will result in an increase in the ultimate cost of providing the above benefit and will thus result in an increase in the value of the liability.

-E) Investment risk - The present value of the defined benefit plan liability is calculated using a discount rate determined by reference to Government Bonds Yield.
+E) Investment risk: The present value of the defined benefit plan liability is calculated using a discount rate determined by reference to Government Bonds Yield.
 If plan liability is funded and return on plan assets is below this rate, it will create a plan deficit.
-The plan asset investments is in fixed income securities of Life Insurance Corporation of India.

-The Company’s lease asset class primarily consists of leases for land, corporate office and warehouses.
+The Company’s lease asset class primarily consists of leases for land, corporate office, warehouses and equipments.
 With the exception of short-term leases, leases of low-value and cancellable long-term leases underlying assets, each lease is reflected on the balance sheet as a right of use asset and a lease liability.

 Each lease generally imposes a restriction that, unless there is a contractual right for the Company to sublet the asset to another party, the right-of-use asset can only be used by the Company.
 Leases are either non-cancellable or may only be cancelled by incurring a substantive termination fee.
 Some leases contain an option to extend the lease for a further term.
 The Company is prohibited from selling or pledging the underlying leased assets as security against the Company’s other debts and liabilities.